mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/development-proxy.md

 ## Developing with SESSION and XSRF-TOKEN Cookie

 First you should deploy an application to your tenant and configure its user rights. (any frontend app will do, including just an empty index.html.
-The important part is that you have configured the MindSphere API scopes for your application).
+The important part is that you have configured the {{site.productname}} API scopes for your application).

 ![api roles](../images/apiroles.png)